genekellyjr/LOTR-Subs/README.md

 * *Note that if you get a `DirectShowSource` **error** when trying to use the `.avs` file with MeGUI, go download and install LAV Filters from https://forum.doom9.org/showthread.php?t=156191 OR find "MatroskaSplitter" and install it.
 I guess it's a codec thing?*

 #### Combine
-You need to combine in MKVToolNix and in the Output tab's Splitting section set the Split Mode to "By parts based on frame/field numbers". **If you color correct and encode to H.265 10-bit you need to manually trim (`After frame/field numbers` 151969 (d1) and 48 (d2)) then merge with ffmpeg https://trac.ffmpeg.org/wiki/Concatenate, MKVToolNix makes the 2nd part jittery otherwise.**
+You need to combine in MKVToolNix and in the Output tab's Splitting section set the Split Mode to "By parts based on frame/field numbers".

 Put in the box:
 ```